Auto Accident Case Results

 Auto injury cases accepted across Pennsylvania, including Philadelphia, Bucks, Chester, Delaware and Montgomery counties.
 Call for a FREE, no obligation consultation.
 (610) 825-0500

 As a boutique law firm concentrating on personal injury law in Pennsylvania, we’re able to devote the time and resources necessary to achieve the very best results for our clients.
 Within the past five years alone, we’ve obtained more than $50 million in jury verdicts and settlements.
 We’re known as skilled trial lawyers who don’t back down from any defendant, including national car insurance companies.

 We have achieved recognition both nationally and locally for our client-focused advocacy and dedication to obtaining big results.
-Since 2016, our firm has been Best Law Firm rated by U.S. News & World Report.
+From 2016 until the rating was discontinued in August 2023, our firm was Best Law Firm rated by U.S. News & World Report.

 If you need assistance with a car accident injury claim, please contact our law firm for a FREE consultation at (610) 825-0500.

 No legal fees until we obtain compensation for you.